andrew-hipp/RADami/README.md

 install_github('andrew-hipp/RADami')
 ```

-Installation has been tested on Windows 10 in R 4.0.3, "Bunny-Wunnies Freak Out" (fails in R 4.0.2)
+Installation has been tested on Windows 10 and Ubuntu Linux 16.04.7 LTS in R 4.0.3, "Bunny-Wunnies Freak Out" (fails in R 4.0.2)